marianobonelli/tablero_rindes_streamlit/README.md

 ## About the Project

-This microservice generates a summary dashboard of Fields and Crops data uploaded to 360, based on the selected Domain, Area(s), Workspace(s), Season(s), and Farm(s), Crop(s) and Hybrids / Varieties.
+This microservice generates a summary dashboard of Fields and Crops data uploaded to 360, based on the selected Domain, Area(s), Workspace(s), Season(s), and Farm(s), Crop(s), Hybrid(s)/Variety(ies) and Yield Layer(s).

 [![Product Name Screen Shot][product-screenshot]](assets/Tablero.png)

 ### 1. Filters (Sidebar):
-Users can filter data according to Domain, Area(s), Workspace(s), Season(s), Farm(s), Crop(s), and Hybrid(s)/Variety(ies).
+Users can filter data according to Domain, Area(s), Workspace(s), Season(s), Farm(s), Crop(s), Hybrid(s)/Variety(ies) and Yield Layer(s).
 An option to "select all" is available for all categories.
-By default, all Crops and Hybrids/Varieties are pre-selected.
 Additionally, the sidebar includes a color palette selector for use in the charts.

 ### 2. Upper Section:
 This section includes the Domain logo, the dashboard title, a language selector, and user information.

 ### 3. Metrics:
-Located below the Upper Section, this section displays metrics relevant to the selected filters, such as:

-* Farms
-* Field
-* Hectares
-* Crops
-* Hybrids / Varieties
-* Fields without crops
-* Fields without hybrids/varieties
-* Fields without sowing date
+Coming soon.

 ### 4. Charts and Maps:

 #### Sub Filters:

 Users can group information according to Area, Workspace, Season, Farm, Crop, and Hybrid/Variety.
 This grouping will be the basis for visualizations in the following charts.
-Additionally, they can filter data by sowing date and choose to include, exclude, or only display data from fields that do not have a sowing date.

-#### Pie Chart:

-This displays the percentage relationship of the unique values in the selected grouping field.
-It includes a side slider that allows rotating the pie chart to enhance the visualization of the labels.
+#### Bar Chart 1 - Adjusted Average Yield by Farm:

+Displays a bar chart for each layer of yields, grouped according to the previously selected grouping value.
+The bars are ordered from highest to lowest yield.

-#### Bar Chart:
+#### Bar Chart 2 - Weighted Yield by Farm:

-Displays the hectares corresponding to the unique values of the selected grouping field.
+Shows a bar chart with the weighted average yield value for each unique value of the selected grouping field.
+It maintains the same order as the previous chart.

 #### Map:

-Displays the location of the fields that make up the selection, with symbols representing the unique values of the selected grouping field.

-#### Sowing date Charts:

-Displays the sowing dates for each unique value of the selected grouping field.
-It consists of two tabs.

-#### Sowing date and seeding progress:

-The first tab, consisting of two charts.
-The first chart shows the sowing dates for each unique value of the selected grouping field.
-The second chart displays the percentage of hectares sown, calculated as the hectares from the filter with an assigned sowing date divided by the total hectares in the filter.

-#### Hectares by sowing date:

-The second tab, allowing selection within the unique values of the grouping field to visualize in a bar chart the hectares sown per day, and in a line and dot chart the cumulative hectares.
-Additionally, it displays a metric showing the sowing progress for that selection.
+Displays the centroid of each yield layer, grouped according to the selected grouping field.
+They maintain the same order and symbolism as the previous charts.
+Additionally, it is possible to change the background map and view a heatmap generated from the yield values of each layer.

 ### 5. Download: